-House approves bill to issue cannabis licenses with goal of rectifying racial inequity
+Bill to address racial inequity in cannabis licenses gets OK from Washington House

 House Bill 2870 would require the Liquor and Cannabis Board (LCB) to prioritize applicants who represent communities disproportionately impacted by the war on drugs.
 In issuing licenses, the agency would consider factors including the applicant’s race and gender, history of marijuana convictions during prohibition, and plans to employ people of color, as well as the impact the war on drugs had on their neighborhood.

-The LCB requested the legislation, and says they have 13 licenses not currently being used that could be redistributed.
+The LCB requested the legislation, and the panel says it has 13 licenses not currently being used that could be redistributed.
 A marijuana social equity task force established under HB 2870 would have to recommend whether more licenses should be issued by December.

 The legislation would also create a grant program to assist new licensees with navigating the licensing process, developing business plans, networking and other skills.